Sectional Gutters: A Guide

 What Are Sectional Gutters?

 Sectional gutters are sold in a variety of materials, from aluminum to vinyl to galvanized steel and zinc.
-Rather than being roll-formed onsite for a perfect match to your home’s roofline, sectional gutters are assembled to fit any desired length and then hung.
-All seams are overlapped by two to six inches to prevent leakage.
+Unlike seamless gutters, which are custom roll-formed onsite, sectional gutters are made from pre-cut pieces that are assembled to fit your home’s roofline.
+Each section is overlapped by two to six inches at the seams to help prevent leaks and keep water flowing properly.

-Professional gutter contractors install both types of gutters; however, sectional gutters can be installed by skilled homeowners, which can significantly reduce the cost of new gutter systems.
+Professional gutter contractors install both types of gutters.
+However, sectional gutters cost less when installed by skilled homeowners.

 Sectional Gutter Cost